Il coraggio dei bambini

 Il coraggio dei bambini is the second studio album by Italian rapper Geolier, released by Columbia Records and Sony Music on 6 January 2023.

-The album includes guest appearances of Sfera Ebbasta, Guè, Shiva, Michelangelo, Lele Blade, Lazza, Takagi & Ketra and Paky.
+The album includes guest appearances by Italian rappers Sfera Ebbasta, Guè, Shiva, Lele Blade, Lazza and Paky as well as singer Giorgia and rapper Marracash in its deluxe edition.
 A re-issue of the album with six new tracks, entitled Il coraggio dei bambini: Atto II, was released on 7 April 2023.

-It peaked at number 1 on the Italian Album Chart and was certified quintuple platinum, becoming the best-selling album of 2023 in Italy.
+It peaked at number 1 on the Italian Album Chart, becoming the best-selling album of 2023 in Italy.
 Despite not being released as singles, the track "X caso" featuring Sfera Ebbasta and the digital reissue's track "Il male che mi fai" featuring Marracash, peaked at number 1 of the FIMI's single chart.